Women in STEM: Recent advances in technology

 Abbiss states that "the ubiquity of computers in everyday life has seen the breaking down of gender distinctions in preferences for and the use of different applications, particularly in the use of the internet and email."
 Both genders have acquired skills, competencies and confidence in using a variety of technological, mobile and application tools for personal, educational and professional use at high school level, but the gap still remains when it comes to enrollment of girls in computer science classes, which declines from grades 10 to 12.
 For higher education programs in information and communications technology, women make up only 3% of graduates globally.

 A review of UK patent applications, in 2016, found that the proportion of new inventions registered by women was rising, but that most female inventors were active in stereotypically female fields such as "designing bras and make-up".
 94% of inventions in the field of computing, 96% in automotive applications and mining, and 99% in explosives and munitions, were by men.
 In 2016 Russia had the highest percentage of patents filed by women, at about 16%.
+Then in 2019, the USPTO issued a report showing that the share of female inventors listed on US patents had recently risen to about 17%.